eslint/eslint/docs/src/rules/no-obj-calls.md

 > The Atomics object does not have a `[[Call]]` internal method; it is not possible to invoke the Atomics object as a function.

-And the [ECMAScript Internationalization API Specification](https://tc39.es/ecma402/#intl-object) make it clear that `Intl` cannot be involed:
+And the [ECMAScript Internationalization API Specification](https://tc39.es/ecma402/#intl-object) makes it clear that `Intl` cannot be invoked:

 > The Intl object does not have a `[[Call]]` internal method; it is not possible to invoke the Intl object as a function.